jsailo/notes/docs/rebased-and-soapbox-tutorials/01-choosing-vps-domain-name.md

 ## Choosing a VPS

-You need to host your website somewhere, so you need to buy a VPS.
+You need to host your website somewhere, so you need to buy a VPS from a cloud service provider.
 Since Rebased does not support shared hosting, you'll need to purchase a VPS.
-Some of the VPS providers I recommend are  DigitalOcean or Linode.
+I'm comfortable with DigitalOcean so I personally recommend it.
+Affiliate [link](https://digitalocean.com), if you want to help me ☺️

 ## Buying a domain

 Buy a domain name.
-I personally prefer Namecheap.
+I personally prefer [Namecheap](https://namecheap.com/).